5 panel drug test (1pk).

 This device detects various combinations of these five drugs at or above the cut-off levels recommended by National Institute on Drug Abuse (NIDA).
 Manufactured to FDA and CLIA requirements for accuracy and reliability!

 Parents, rehab facilities, and employers rely on quality products to provide accurate test results.
-The EliteScreen test assures you that every result you get is going to be very accurate because of regular quality assurance.
+The EliteScreen test assures you that every result you get is going to be very precise because of regular quality assurance.

 - 5 panel drug test.

-- Detects five metabolites in one test
+- Detects five drug metabolites in one test

 - Easy to use, easy to store